Uptane Standard for Design and Implementation 2.1.0

-To properly check Targets metadata for an image, an ECU MUST locate the metadata file(s) for the role (or roles) that have the authority to sign the image.
-This metadata might be located in the top-level Targets metadata, but it also may be delegated to another role or to multiple roles.
-Therefore, all delegations MUST be resolved using the following recursive procedure, beginning with the top-level Targets metadata file.
+To properly check Targets metadata for an image, an ECU SHALL locate the metadata file(s) for the role (or roles) that have the authority to sign the image.
+This metadata might be located in the top-level Targets metadata, but it could also be delegated to another role or to multiple roles.
+Therefore, all delegations SHALL be resolved using the following recursive procedure, beginning with the top-level Targets metadata file.

-- Download the current metadata file, and check it following the procedure in Section 184.108.40.206.
-If the file cannot be loaded, or if any verification step fails, abort the delegation resolution, and indicate that Image metadata cannot be found because of a missing or invalid role.
+- Download and check the current metadata file, following the procedure in Section 184.108.40.206.
+If the file cannot be loaded, or if any verification step fails, abort the delegation resolution, and indicate that image metadata cannot be found because of a missing or invalid role.

 - If the current metadata file contains signed metadata about the image, end the delegation resolution and return the metadata to be checked.

 - If the current metadata file was reached via a terminating delegation and does not contain signed metadata about the image, abort the delegation resolution for this image and return an error indicating that image metadata could not be found.

 - Search the list of delegations, in listed order.
 For each delegation: